Single Mum by Choice: There I was, 38 years old and single

 When I look at my boy today, I wish I could send a picture of him to my donor.
 I would like to let him know what a beautiful person my son is – his face and his character.
 I would like to let him know how thankful I am.
 There are no words that can describe my gratitude to my donor.
 He must be a really good human being for doing this.
 I hope one day that he will know how beautiful a person he has helped bring into the world!

-In our Facebook group Family Dreams you can connect with other single mums and single mums to be.
+In our Facebook group Family Dreams you can connect with other single mums by choice and single mums by choice to be.
 The closed group is a kind community where you can ask questions, share your story and support others on their fertility journey.
 Join the group here.